PricePlow has been covering more news lately on our YouTube channel.

 You don’t get the same kind of relationships running an online media or international business as you do running a local one — shaking real hands and seeing real people.
 Watching progress happen in person.
 And doing things like getting involved in a local community efforts and helping kids who you can see and actually affect.
 That’s the good stuff right there, and it’s right there at the gym’s front door.

 Maybe Steve doesn’t want to be international for a while.
-Maybe he’s ready to “retire”, as CJ puts it.
+Maybe he’s ready to “retire”.
 And that’s perfectly fine.

 Do what you love… and love what you do